ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be capable of the completing the designated attestation procedure.
 - Origin information.
 The issuance protocol can contribute information about the Origin that challenged the Client in {{challenge-flow}}.
-In particular, a token request designated for a specific Issuer means that the resulting token is for an Origin that trusts the specified Issuer.
+In particular, a token request designated for a specific Issuer might imply that the resulting token is for an Origin that trusts the specified Issuer.
+However, this is not always true, as some token requests can correspond to cross-Origin tokens, i.e., they are tokens that would be accepted at any Origin that accepts the cross-Origin token.

 Moreover, a token response may contribute information to the attestation or issuance contexts as described below.